 Federal lower courts consider thousands of cases that impact every aspect of our lives.
 They’re the judges who will interpret recent cases while laying the groundwork for a federal judiciary that works for all of us.
-The Senate recess is a great time for advocates who care about our courts to connect with home-state senators.

 The Trump Administration and their Senate allies flooded the federal judiciary with judges who adhere to extreme, ultraconservative ideologies and lack qualifications.
 Among Trump’s nominees now serving lifetime tenures on the federal bench are judges with records that show hostility to the rights of women, LGBTQ people, people of color, immigrants, and workers.
 Many are hostile to common-sense health and safety regulations that protect the air we breathe and the water we drink, ensure safe products for consumers and provide protection from workplace hazards for employees.